-This 9-week intermediate evening course is designed to guide participants in developing their projects with tutor-led demonstrations and support.
-Throughout the course, you will explore a range of techniques for creating ceramics, including hand-building, mould making, casting, and finishing techniques.
+This 9-week series of intermediate evening workshops is designed to help participants develop their ceramic projects through practitioner-led demonstrations and guided support.
+Throughout the workshops, you will explore a range of techniques, including hand-building, mould-making, casting, and finishing methods.

-This course is also designed for those looking to build on the skills gained in our Ceramics for Beginners course, offering a deeper exploration of ceramic techniques and practices.
+These workshops are also designed for those looking to build on the skills gained in our Ceramics for Beginners workshops, offering a deeper exploration of ceramic techniques and practices.

 You will also learn how to create clay stamps by carving plaster, enabling you to test various designs and textures on your work.
 Following this, you will be introduced to mould-making techniques.
 You will start by creating a simple one-piece plaster mould, or 'drop-out mould,' using a simple found object, sourced independently.